Hoangminh2704/Amazon_web/README.md

-# Amazon Clone Project
+# Simple Amazon Project

 A project that simulates the interface and functionality of the Amazon website, built with vanilla JavaScript.

 ## Description

-This project is a simplified clone of Amazon, focusing on implementing the core features of an e-commerce platform such as product display, shopping cart, checkout, and order tracking.
+This project is a simplified of Amazon, focusing on implementing the core features of an e-commerce platform such as product display, shopping cart, checkout, and order tracking.

 ## Project Structure